 The nature of the Group's banking and trading activities gives rise to continuous exposure to liquidity risk.
-Liquidity risk may arise where counterparties, who provide the Group with short-term funding, withdraw or do not roll over that funding, or normally liquid assets become illiquid as a result of a generalised disruption in asset markets.
+Liquidity risk may arise where counterparties, who provide the Group with shortterm funding, withdraws or do not roll over that funding, or normally liquid assets become illiquid as a result of a generalised disruption in asset markets.

-The Group manages liquidity in accordance with applicable regulations and within the Group's risk appetite framework.
-The Group's liquidity risk management governance framework supports the measurement and management of liquidity across both the corporate and retail sectors to ensure that payment obligations can be met by the Group's legal entities, under both normal and stressed conditions.
-Liquidity risk management ensures that the Group has the appropriate amount, diversification and tenor of funding and liquidity to support its asset base at all times.
-The Group manages liquidity risk as three interrelated pillars, which are aligned to the Basel III liquidity requirements.
+The bank manages liquidity in accordance with applicable regulations and within the bank's risk appetite framework.
+The bank's liquidity risk management governance framework supports the measurement and management of liquidity across both the corporate and retail sectors to ensure that payment obligations can be met, under both normal and stressed conditions.
+Liquidity risk management ensures that the bank has the appropriate amount, diversification and tenor of funding and liquidity to always support its asset base.
+The bank manages liquidity risk as three interrelated pillars, which are aligned to the Basel III and regulatory liquidity requirements.